 Ah, the world of Duty Free!
 If you have time to spare (which you should do as you should aim to check in at least 2 hours before an international flight!) make the most of it!
-In larger airports, you will find a plethora of restaurants, bars and cafes, as well as a large Duty Free Store and the occasional designer outlet.
+In larger airports, you will find a lot of restaurants, bars and cafes, as well as a large duty free store and designer outlets.

-If you’re feeling nervous, sit down for a coffee (or something a little stronger – a Bloody Mary always does it for me in the Airport, not sure why!) and try to relax.
+If you’re feeling nervous, sit down for a coffee (or something a little stronger – a Bloody Mary perhaps?) and try to relax.
 You will notice that there are many screens displayed around the departures terminal – these display flight destinations, the flight numbers and when it is opened, the gate number.